square/leakcanary/README.md

 If you cannot figure out a leak, **please do not file an issue**.
 Instead, create a [Stack Overflow question](http://stackoverflow.com/questions/tagged/leakcanary) using the *leakcanary* tag.

-## Code Recipes

-If you think a recipe might be missing or you're not sure that what you're trying to achieve is possible with the current APIs, please [file an issue](https://github.com/square/leakcanary/issues/new/choose).
-Your feedback help us make LeakCanary better for the entire community.

-### Configuring LeakSentry & LeakCanary
+### LeakCanary artifacts

-LeakCanary is released as two distinct libraries:
+LeakCanary is released as several distinct libraries:

 * LeakSentry
   * Detects retained instances.